Best Books about Spiritual Awakening and Non-Duality

 I love some of his talks online, especially his conversation with Allin Taylor or his chats with Charlie Hayes.
 Some of his audiobooks are on there too, easily found.
 He’s so incredibly clear, and uses language that is uncomplicated.
 I can’t praise him highly enough, and if you’re out there John, thank you.

-Hopefully by reading some of those books you’ll have a better understanding of the question: ‘What is non dualism?’
+Hopefully by reading some of those books about spiritual awakening you’ll have a better understanding of the question: ‘What is non dualism?’
 When you start exploring the subject, be prepared to go wherever your intuition leads you.
-Discover new teachers, new books, new videos and immerse yourself in them.
+Discover new teachers, new non-duality books, videos and immerse yourself in them.
+If you can find a teacher in online, or even better in your local area, get in touch with them.

 Ultimately though, you don’t want to get stuck in seeker mood.
 All of these sources are just pointing you back to your one true nature, which is what you are.
 Don’t be getting lost in more concepts or building a spiritual identity around non duality.